andresgbecerra/co-induction-anguar/Interview/Angular.md

   - A collection of JavaScript modules are also referenced as a library.
   - Each Angular library name begins with the @angular prefix.
   - Install Angular libraries with the npm package manager and import parts of them with JavaScript import declarations.

+- **Eager loading:** To load a feature module eagerly we need to import it into application module using imports metadata of @NgModule decorator.
+- Eager loading is useful in small size applications.
+- In eager loading, all the feature modules will be loaded before the application starts.
+- Hence the subsequent request to the application will be faster.

 [Back](#content)